incrediblesound/Jump-Into-JavaScript/README.md

 [LIST OF DATABASES](https://github.com/incrediblesound/Jump-Into-JavaScript/blob/master/references/databases.md)

+##Learn Something New, Make an App

+One technique I used that was instrumental in teaching myself JavaScript, was to make an app every time I learned a new technology.
+It doesn't matter if the new technology is a data structure, an algorithm, a library or a new effect in CSS.
+If you just learned how to build a website with HTML you should make yourself a blog, if you just learned how to use the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) well then you can make a jukebox.

+The important thing is to not be constrained by anything during this process.
+Your app doesn't have to be perfect, it doesn't have to look good, it doesn't even have to be useful!
+When I first discovered [neo4j](http://neo4j.com/) I made an app for creating [chains of related concepts](https://github.com/incrediblesound/conceptual-chains).
+It's totally useless.
+The important thing is to force yourself to use every new technology to create some kind of working prototype.
+It is during that process that you will encounter the problems unique to sofware development: looking at documentation, using different technologies together, solving problems creatively with code, and debuggin eveything once its written.

 ##What else should I do other than learn all this stuff?

 1) Pay attention to what's happening in the community at [Hacker News](https://news.ycombinator.com/)